Nishant-2307/Cryptarithm/README.md

 3.  *Solve:* Click *Solve* and wait for the status to show "Ready".
 4.  *Visualize:*
       * *Play/Pause:* Use the controls to watch the algorithm build the search tree in real-time.
-      * *Time Travel:* Drag the slider to scrub backward or forward to inspect specific backtracking moments.
-      * *Logic Panel:* Watch the bottom panel to see the exact line of Python code executing at each step.
+      * *Logic Panel:* Watch the bottom panel to see the line of pseudo code executing at each step.

 # Cryptarithmetic CSP Solver & Visualizer